The Kindness Patrol is a yearly event designed to encourage kids to deliver random acts of kindness to members of the community.

 Click here to learn how.

 The Kindness Patrol is a community initiative started by the #TheDrFs, two Vancouver-based clinical psychologists whose work as therapists inspired them to spread more joy.
-The 2017 Patrol marks their third annual event.
+They founded the KINDNESS PATROL in 2015.

-Dr. Carla Fry and Dr. Lisa Ferrari are directors of the Vancouver Psychology Centre, avid proponents of positive psychology, and the authors of the “Clinically Happy” blog.
+Dr. Carla Fry and Dr. Lisa Ferrari are directors of the Vancouver Psychology Centre, avid proponents of positive psychology, and the authors of the book Gratitude and Kindness: A Modern Parents Guide to raising Children in an Era of Entitlement

 “We began The Kindness Patrol because we really wanted youth to have an opportunity to live and feel the emotions underlying the giving of kindness and to see and feel the reaction of the recipients of the kind deeds.
 ‘Big-picture’ we’re looking to feed this next generation’s belief in the value of doing good, and we’re seeking to jump-start every generation’s belief in the power of kindness.”